smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 To use the SMASETUPB command in a batch job, each of the parameter keywords shown in the preceding examples should be specified, although wherever the default command value for a keyword (as shown in the example prompt displays) is acceptable, the keyword need not be specified.
 The complete command line representing the example screens above would appear as follows.

-Here is the command syntax for installing the SMADEFAULT LSAM environment, where the load source is library LI181001.
+Here is the command syntax for installing the SMADEFAULT LSAM environment, where the load source is library LI211043A.
 Note, however, that a valid IP address must be provided, either as a parameter of this command, or after the installation has been completed (using the LSAM main menu function 7: LSAM Parameters).
-To use SMASETUPB for an upgrade, use library LI181001, which will cause the default value (required) for SRCLIB to be 'LI181001':
+To use SMASETUPB for an upgrade, use library LI211043A, which will cause the default value (required) for SRCLIB to be 'LI211043A':

 ```
-LI181001/SMASETUPB SRCLIB(LI181001) SMAUTL(SMAGPL)
+LI2111043A/SMASETUPB SRCLIB(LI211043A) SMAUTL(SMAGPL)
-SMAGPL(SMAGPL) CVTOPT(N) INTADR('111.222.333.444')
+SMAGPL(SMAGPL) CVTOPT(N)
+INTADR('111.222.333.444') VLNADR('*EXT') LBINDIP('Y')
+SFTIPADR('*LSAM') SFTVADR('*EXT') SFTBINDIP('Y')
 SBSNAM(SMASBS) SYSNAM(IBMILSAM)
 JOBPORT(3100) JORSPORT(3110) SMAFTPORT(3300)
 AUTOSFT(Y) ALTENV(*NO)